sf-wdi-21/notes/week-07/day-01-models-auth/dusk-auth/readme.md

 ```
 After we authenticate someone we set `session[:user_id] = user.id`.
 This allows the `user.id` to be stored in a cookie for lookup later.
 Of course, then we have to go find they the user in our DB every time using the `user_id` in the session.
 With all of this in mind we separate out a lot of the logic related to `sessions` into a list of very helpful methods in `SessionsHelper`.

+Now that we know how to login a user with `session[:user_id] = user.id` let's also make sure to do that when a user is signed up (it is good UX for a signup to automatically perform a login).

 Tip: Try running `rake notes` to see all the items that have been marked as `TODO` in the comments.